TalaoDAO/wallet-interaction/AltMe documentation.md

 In the following document we will noted the options added by Talao as "Talao build".

-**Basics** :

-A Verifiable Credential (VC) is a JSON file which is signed by an issuer according to the standards of the W3C (Verifiable Credentials documents).
-A Verifiable Presentation (VP) is a JSON file which includes a Verifiable Credential and which is signed by the wallet.

 ## Collecting a verifiable credential

 **Wallet <-> Issuer(server)  : A Verifiable Credential (VC) is issued by an issuer and stored by the wallet.**

 ![issuer2.png](issuer2.png)